11 Jun Retailer

 Posted at 09:21h in 0 Comments

 Definition: A retailer is a business organization that sells goods to consumers.
 Many manufacturers do not deal directly with their end customers.
 They require the help of retailers to fulfill this function.

-What does retailer mean?
+What does Retailer mean?

-Example of retailer
+Example of Retailer

 Retailers are crucial for connecting producers and consumers.
 They also play an important part in conveying the feedback received from customers to the companies that make the goods that they sell.